 5.)
 Thinly slice 2-3 strawberries and place them against the glass, forming a circle.

 6.)
 Now whisk your double / heavy cream until stiff and stir in some Greek yoghurt with a splash of vanilla extract.
-I did not add any sweetener, but do add 1 tbsp powdered erythritol or inulin (a gently sweet prebiotic fibre extracted from chicory root) if you prefer a sweeter cream.
+I did not add any sweetener, but do add 1 tablespoon powdered erythritol or inulin (a gently sweet prebiotic fibre extracted from chicory root) if you prefer a sweeter cream.

 7.)
 And this is how the finished trifle pots look like!
 You smooth some more cream on top of the shortbread, then decorate with a strawberry.